 The focus on better schedules has resulted in good progress toward an industry-leading reserve system, in which reserve assignments are handled automatically by a flow designed by the MEC.
 Pilots now have the ability to be notified of trips via an iPad app.
 With a goal of eradicating company operational errors, the MEC has strived to remove antiquated manual processes.
 Now pilots who are displaced can request first in and last out on a trip-by-trip basis while on reserve, which will be honored by the automated system in seniority order.

 “Now that we’ve helped improve the rate at which PSA pilots flow to American,” said Toothe, “we’re turning new efforts to supporting and retaining the pilots on the line and the new-hire classes we’re happy to have joining us.”

 In response to the anticipated increase in the number of pilots and to boost retention, this year the MEC will launch a new mentoring program.
 Taking a proactive approach, mentors will help guide and advise their fellow pilots throughout their careers at PSA—especially in instances when they’d prefer to seek the guidance of a fellow line pilot rather than an instructor, either during or after training is completed.

-To support the company in seeking creative ways to attract new crewmembers, pilot leaders established a new public website.
-PSAPilotCareers.com offers details on PSA’s collective bargaining agreement, the group’s annual State of the [Labor] Union publications, updates on the top issues facing pilots, and original content providing perspective on the lives of pilots at the regional carrier.
+To support the company in seeking creative ways to attract new crewmembers, pilot leaders established PSA Pilot Careers.
+This new website offers details on PSA’s collective bargaining agreement, the group’s annual State of the [Labor] Union publications, updates on the top issues facing pilots, and original content providing perspective on the lives of pilots at the regional carrier.

 “It’s a good time to be a PSA pilot, and I believe that 2019 will be productive for both the pilot group and the airline,” Toothe observed.